bryce-ka/Solving-the-8-puzzle-with-A-/README.md

 Russell and Norvig's work in the 8-puzzle domain provides valuable insights into the effect of heuristic quality on the performance of the A* algorithm.
 By reproducing their experimental results, we aim to validate their findings and further understand the relationship between heuristic quality and search performance.

-## Repository Structure

-The repository is organized as follows:

-- `src/`: Contains the source code for the A* algorithm implementation.
-- `data/`: Includes the puzzle instances used for the experiments.
-- `results/`: Stores the experimental results obtained during the reproduction of the table in Figure 3.29.
-- `docs/`: Contains supplementary documentation and resources.

-Certainly!
-Here's the updated "Getting Started" section with the provided repository link:

 ## Getting Started

 To run the A* algorithm implementation and reproduce the experimental results, follow these steps: